For further information please refer to: http://www.ucd.ie/biotech/

 Admissions to the UCD MSc Biotechnology

 If English is not your native language, unless you have done your primary degree through English in an English speaking country, an English language qualification is required for all programmes.
-English Language qualifications include a minimum score of 550 (213 computer based) for TOEFL i.e. Test of English as a Foreign Language, or 6.0 for IELTS i.e. International English Language Testing System.
+English Language qualifications include a minimum score of 550 (213 computer based) for Test of English as a Foreign Language (TOEFL), or 6.5 (with a score of 6 obtained in each category) for International English Language Testing System (IELTS).
 Other evidence of proficiency in English may be accepted such as the Cambridge Certificate.
+Tests used as evidence of language proficiency must have been completed within the last 12 months.

 Fees and Financing